MntCer/Rooc/doc/Rooc.md

     "impl" Type "{" { AssociatedItem } "}" .

 <!-- %TODO: not identifier, but type -->
-TraitImpl :
+TraitImpl =
     "impl" IDENTIFIER "for" IDENTIFIER
         "{" { AssociatedItem } "}"
 ```
 An implementation is an item that associates items with an implementing type.
-Implementations are defined with the keyword `impl` and contain functions that belong to an instance of the type that is being implemented or to the type statically.
+Implementations are defined with the keyword `impl` and contain functions and/or methods that belong to an instance of the type that is being implemented or to the type statically.

 Example: